shakibyzn/shakibyzn.github.io/_pages/about.md

 I'm a research assistant at German Research Center for Artificial Intelligence (DFKI), advised by Prof. Josef van Genabith.

-My current research focuses on **continual Learning** and **parameter-efficient fine-tuning**.
+My current research focuses on **Mutlimodal Machine Translation** and **Continual Learning**.
 Previously, I obtained my master's degree in Data Science and Artificial Intelligence from Saarland University.
 I also worked as a research assistant (Hiwi) at CISPA under Dr. Lea Schönherr, and at UKP Lab under Dr. Tilman Beck.